kannon92/PendingPodChecks/README.md

 )
 ```

-For InvalidImageName, CreateContainerConfigError, we can create a condition for PodFailedToStart as true based on the container status.
+For errors that have a reason, we can create a condition for PodFailedToStart as true based on the container status.
 For any case where reason is set, we can just match reason and generate a PodFailedToStart condition of true.

 We can add a new function in [kubelet/status/generate](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/status/generate.go) that returns true if status matches a fail case.

 The more complicated issue is if we have volume issues (MountVolume.Setup) does not set a reason or status, so we will have to research what to do in this case.
+This KEP will include setting a new status for volume mount errors.
+Need input from sig-storage.

 ## Community Questions
 [Image-Errors](https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/images/types.go#L27)